CshlSiepelLab/DENR/README.md

 ### Tensorflow and Keras
 The TSS identification method uses the deep learning framework `Keras` and `Tensorflow`.
 Only tensorflow 2.0 or greater is supported.
 Note that the version of the R `tensorflow` package is not the same as the python versions it is using under the hood.
+The singularity container comes with tensorflow and keras pre-installed.
 To check it run.
 ```
 tensorflow::tf_config()